kayjeee/Hello-Microverse-two/README.md

 # 💻 Getting Started <a name="getting-Started"></a>
-If stuck on the first activity of miicro-verse program check out this project for inspiration.
+If stuck on the first activity of Microverse program check out this project for inspiration.